brendt/stitcher.io/src/content/book/07-application-layer.md

 > […] most important is that you start thinking in groups of related business concepts, rather than in groups of code with the same technical properties.

-Group your code based on the concepts it resembles in the real world, instead of their technical properties.
+Group your code based on what it resembles in the real world, instead of its technical properties.

 We also identified that domain groups and applications are two separate things, applications can use the domain, several groups at once if they want to; to expose the domain functionality to the end user.